 7.1 As a general rule, Affected Persons must conduct their personal transactions involving financial instruments admitted to trading or other financial instruments through CaixaBank and through the general channels set up for customers, except for the operations referred to in article 9.4 of this Regulation.
+Exceptionally, Subject Persons may carry out their own-account transactions through another Group company (article 42 of the Code of Commerce) that provides brokerage or intermediation services in the securities market, subject to the approval of the IRC Committee.

-There will not be subject to a mandatory intermediation the securities transactions or pre-existing portfolios in other entities held by Affected Persons before of the date they adhere to this Code, they are required to request preliminary control and to report to Compliance Department when selling the financial instruments admitted to trading or financial instruments that make up those portfolios.
+There will not be subject to a mandatory intermediation the securities transactions or pre-existing portfolios in other entities held by Affected Persons before of the date they adhere to this Code, they are required to request preliminary control and to report to the Compliance Department when selling the financial instruments admitted to trading or financial instruments that make up those portfolios.
 Aside from the situation just mentioned, all other transactions will require the mandatory intermediation of CaixaBank.

-Affected Persons must inform Compliance Department if they have pre-existing portfolios at other institutions when they adhere to the ICC.
+Affected Persons must inform to the Compliance Department if they have preexisting portfolios at other institutions when they adhere to the ICC.

 - 7.2 Exempted from this obligation to deal on own account through CaixaBank are those Affected Persons who simultaneously provide services to, or sit on the Board of Directors of, another financial institution authorised to provide investment services.
 These persons may choose to carry out their transactions through CaixaBank or that other institution, depending on the Internal Code of Conduct to which they decide to adhere.
-Their decision must in this regard be reported to Compliance Department and the ICC Committee. - 7.3 In exceptional cases, the ICC Committee may expressly authorise intermediation of dealing on own account through other financial intermediaries, following a request from the Affected Person and after the matter has been analysed by Compliance Department.
+Their decision must in this regard be reported to the Compliance Department and the ICC Committee. - 7.3 In exceptional cases, the ICC Committee may expressly authorise intermediation of dealing on own account through other financial intermediaries, following a request from the Affected Person and after the matter has been analysed by the Compliance Department.
 These transactions will invariably be subject to the obligations regarding preliminary control and disclosure explained below.